-Hearing loss is one of the most common birth conditions affecting about three in every 1,000 live births.
-If left untreated hearing loss can affect a child’s ability to develop their speech, language, and social skills.
+Hearing loss is one of the most common birth conditions occurring in three of every 1,000 births.
+Hearing loss can affect a child’s ability to develop speech, language, and social skills.

-To be connected to a hearing booth in your area complete the Request Services form or contact an intake and referral specialist at 1-888-425-4371.
+To be connected to a hearing screening provider in your area, complete the Request Services Form or contact an intake and referral specialist at 1-888-425-4371.

-Iowa’s Early Hearing Detection and Intervention (EHDI) program provides resources for screenings, diagnoses, interventions, funding and supports.
-For more information visit Iowa’s EHDI Program
+Iowa’s Early Hearing Detection and Intervention (EHDI) program provides resources for hearing screening, diagnosis, interventions, family support and resources for newborn to three year old children and their families.
+For more information visit Iowa’s EHDI Program website.

-If the diagnostic assessment resulted in a diagnoses of hearing loss you and your family will play an essential role in helping your child to succeed.
-IFSN is here to help you learn more about child’s hearing loss, as well as services and supports to aid in their growth and development.
+If the diagnostic assessment results in a diagnosis of hearing loss, you and your family will play an essential role in your child’s development.
+IFSN is here to connect you to information and education about your child’s hearing loss, as well as services and support to nurture their growth and development